sbesada/java.math.expression.parser/README.md

 # java.math.expression.parser
 java math expression parser is a maven project that let you parse or evaluate math expressions.

 This algorithm does not use a decision tree.
-It is a kind of Recursive ascent parser (https://en.wikipedia.org/wiki/Recursive_ascent_parser).
+It is a kind of Recursive Ascent Parser (https://en.wikipedia.org/wiki/Recursive_ascent_parser).
 In fact, it is LR parser (Left-Right Parser) without backtracking.

 This algorithm is faster than JEP math expresion parser!!!
 If you compare java.math.expression.parse and JEP, this algorithm only needs 25% of the time to parse the same expression as JEP.
 With other algorithms that use trees like: